starscriber/coding-standards/README.md

 coding-standards
 ================

-Nothing here to see, please see the Wiki.
+Nothing to see here people.
+Move along to the Wiki.